 In the world of Accounts Payable processing for large companies with billions in annual revenue, streamlining processes and eliminating complexity wherever possible is critical.
 In some cases, the efforts required don’t seem to be justified based on the nature of the transactions performed.
-For example, the process for administering one-time payments to non-vendors, defined as special one-off transactions to process refunds or purchase rebates to a customer or a customer’s customer.
-The transaction won’t be repeated, and the nature of the relationship doesn’t support the rigorous validation steps that characterize the set up process for trade vendors, where tax IDs are provided, signed W-9’s are collected and filed, with addresses and other pertinent information independently reviewed and verified.
+For example, the process for administering one-time payments to non-vendors is defined as special one-off transactions to process refunds or purchase rebates to a customer or a customer’s customer.
+The transaction won’t be repeated, and the nature of the relationship doesn’t support the rigorous validation steps that characterize the setup process for trade vendors, where tax IDs are provided, signed W-9s are collected and filed, with addresses and other pertinent information are independently reviewed and verified.

 iPollingTM Results Review

 Regarding this particular issue, a recent Peeriosity iPollingTM question was created by a member company’s Director of Process Improvement, to ask how companies administer one-time payments to non-vendors.
 The results indicate that 68% of member companies add these special payment “vendors” to the vendor master file and pay them through the normal Accounts Payable process.
 None of the responding companies indicated they fully outsource these types of transactions, and the remaining 32% follow another type of process to complete the transactions.
 Here are the details: